Three ways to wrap - getting started¶

 Next, we’ll teach F2PY that the argument

-nis an input argument (use
+nis an input argument (using the

-intent(in)attribute) and that the result, i.e. the contents of
+intent(in)attribute) and that the result, i.e., the contents of

-aafter calling Fortran function
+aafter calling the Fortran function

-FIB, should be returned to Python (use
+FIB, should be returned to Python (using the

 intent(out)attribute).
 In addition, an array

-depend(n)attribute to indicate dependence relation).
+depend(n)attribute to indicate this dependence relation).

-The content of a modified version of
+The contents of a suitably modified version of

 fib2.pyf) is as follows: